hpc/charliecloud/doc/ch-run.rst

   $ ch-run --unset-env=FOO $CH_TEST_IMGDIR/chtest -- env | fgrep FOO
   $

-Example 2: Hide from a container the fact that it's running in a Slurm allocation, by removing all variables beginning with :code:`SLURM`.
+Example 2: Hide from a container the fact that it’s running in a Slurm allocation, by removing all variables beginning with :code:`SLURM`.
 You might want to do this to test an MPI program with one rank and no launcher::